 Equine Insulin Resistance, Equine Hypothyroidism.

-And for the newer Equine Challenge customers who are reading this, we do have a specific protocol for IR horses or for horses that are overweight (easy keepers).
+For those of you new to Equine Challenge Supplements, we have a specific protocol for IR horses or for horses that are overweight (easy keepers).
 It is possible to have an IR horse with the classic signs of Insulin Resistance, and it is also possible to have a horse that is overweight with all the classic signs of IR which are not Insulin Resistant.
 There seems to be a great deal of misinformation concerning Insulin Resistance and there are far too many assumptions made when looking at seemingly IR horses.

 If you have a horse that has been diagnosed with Insulin Resistance, or you have a horse that needs to lose a great deal of weight, please contact me and I will make available the Equine Challenge IR Protocol.
 Please visit the Equine Challenge IR webpage.

 The Equine Challenge IR Protocol is not published on the website.
 If you buy your Equine Challenge Supplements directly from an Equine Challenge Dealer ask your dealer for the EC-IR Protocol.
 If you are going to use the Equine Challenge IR Protocol, please follow it to the letter!

 Many horses thought to be IR and/or Cushings may be HYPO-thyroid.

 Horse are more predisposed to HYPO thyroid, HYPER thyroid is almost unheard of in horses.
 The thyroid gland is called the “MASTER” gland and it pretty much sets the tone for the body’s metabolism.

 Bulging eyes and bulging around the eyes (edema)

 Coat changes, typically longer, poor appetite